akileez/toolz/README.md

 A semi-complete rewrite of [mout.js](http://moutjs.com), a modularization of [async.js](https://github.com/caolan/async) and a peppering of [lodash](https://lodash.com) all for educational purposes (with a couple tibits from underscore.string).

 There is no intention of competing with these giants.
 Please, I advocate, USE mout.js/lodash/async/underscore.string or any other library that fits your needs.
-This library will always be experimental with the potential to change at any moment.
+This library will forever be experimental with the potential to change at any moment.

 The focus here is node.
 Although the above libraries work in the browser, changes I have made or will make in the future will ensure breakage somewhere along the line.
 Server-side use is more inline with my thinking -- but I did say these were devtoolz.

 **Warning!!!** there are bugs.
 This code was hand typed.
 It is not ready for even development yet.